 My other alternative was just to accept that, well, he did it because he was a narcissist, but…

-That’s like saying the sky is blue because that’s the color in the visible light spectrum we can see.
+That’s like saying the sky is blue because that’s the color in the visible light spectrum we can see when we look at it.
 Okay, yes, obviously.
 But why?

 I wanted to go deeper than just “because narcissists are evil” or “because narcissists like to hurt people.”
-Even if that was the case, which I wanted to find out more about, I wanted to know why.
+Even if those were the reasons, which wanted to find out more about, I wanted to know why.
 What did they actually get out of it?
-What were they trying to accomplish if hurting people was the goal?
+What were they trying to accomplish, if hurting people was the goal?

 I wanted to quiet my mind.
 I wanted to stop wondering why things had happened how they did once and for all.

 The answer was that I had to think about the actual events that had happened in our relationship, the minute details, from his point of view.